 WordPress Themes

-WordPress users also have access to over 1,700 WordPress themes for free from the WordPress free theme repository …
+WordPress users can also download and install over 1,700 themes for free from the WordPress free themes directory …

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched five times more than Joomla and nine times more often than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress is searched online five times more than Joomla and nine times more often than Drupal.

 WordPress Services

-According to WordPress’ own “State of the Word” 2014 survey, a quarter of all 33,000 WordPress users who answered the survey said that they make a full-time living off the WordPress CMS.
-An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, 25% of all 33,000 WP users who answered the survey stated that they make a full-time living off the WordPress CMS.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.

 You can find WordPress developers and designers for hire at freelancing sites like Upwork …

-As you can see from the above information, there is no end in sight for how much further WordPress can continue to dominate the CMS landscape.
+As you can see, there is no end in sight for how much further WordPress can continue to dominate the CMS landscape.

-- Why WordPress is the best choice when you need a platform for growing your business online,
+- Why WordPress is an ideal vehicle for growing your small business online,

-- Dozens of reasons why you should choose WordPress for your business website or blog, including a comprehensive breakdown of the unique benefits, features, and advantages of using WordPress,
+- Dozens of great reasons why you should choose WordPress for your website or blog, including a comprehensive breakdown of the unique benefits, features, and advantages of using the WordPress platform,

-- How to generate more visitors, increase conversions, and how to sell more products and services with WordPress.
+- How to drive more visitors, get more leads, and sell more products and services with WordPress.

-- Plus, we’ll be providing ongoing tutorials and tips on how you can use WordPress to expand your business presence online, and save thousands of dollars on the costs of website development and website design.
+- Plus, we’ll be providing new ”how to” tutorials and tips on how to use WordPress to grow your business presence online, and save thousands of dollars on website development and web design costs.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...